Petite Modeling: Ways Smaller Models Can Break Into the Industry

 Many smaller models (the modeling industry prefers to use the term "small" rather than "petite") have found great success in the industry.
 You’ve heard of Kate Moss, of course.
-At just 5’ 8’’ (with some reports that she's really 5' 6"), she’s been an unstoppable force since she was first discovered way back in 1988.
+At just 5’ 8’’, she’s been an unstoppable force since she was first discovered way back in 1988.
 Even her little sister Lottie, who’s only 5’ 5’’, signed on with Kate’s agency, Storm Model Management.
 And let’s not forget about the guys!
 Take Aaron Frew, a 5’ 7’’ male model from Northampton.
 Billed as the “new Kate Moss,” he’s starred in international campaigns for Calvin Klein.

 When it comes to swimsuit modeling, a fit, curvaceous body is more important than height.
 If you have a toned, yet feminine figure, along with beautiful skin, teeth, and hair, you may find your place in the swimsuit modeling industry.

 Male swimsuit models, too, don’t have to worry too much about their height.
-What matters most is that you are athletic, fit, and toned (many male swimsuit models started off as athletes or fitness trainers).
+What matters most is that you are athletic, fit, and toned.
 It’s okay if your measurements are a bit larger than those of a fashion model because you don’t have to worry about fitting into standard size jackets.